Kat9-123/Elite/README.md

 - Runs in the Windows command prompt
 - Keyboard and Mouse support
 - 16 colours
+- Rotation based on forward and up vectors (is this really a feature though?)
 - Object oriented architecture
 - PNG and OBJ support
 - Custom font support